BrucePerens/internationalize/README.md

 Languages are commonly referred to using
 [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag),
-but the program does not enforce this, and
-Two common
-language tags are "en-US" for English as spoken in the United States, and "en" for English not distinguishing where it is spoken.
+or similar tags defined in [ISO 639-3](https://en.wikipedia.org/wiki/ISO_639-3), but the program does not enforce this.
+Two common language tags are "en-US" for English as spoken in the United States, and "en" for English not distinguishing where it is spoken.
+Parsing the languages provided by a web client's `Accept-Language` header into the tags you are actually using may be complicated.

 Translations are defined in a `Hash` called `I18n::Translations`.
 This hash contains a hash for each translated language.

-A variable, method, or function `language_tag` must exist in the context where the `t()` function is called, which is or returns a string for the language tag of the present user.
-So, this would be of the form `language_tag = "es"` for Spanish (not distinguishing Castilian or Mexican Spanish).
+A variable, method, or function `language_tag` must exist in the context where `t` is called, which is or returns a string for the language tag of the present user.
+So, this would be of the form `language_tag = "es"` for Spanish, and
 Note that language_tag need not be global, it may exist as a method or a local variable, as long as it is defined in all contexts where `t()` is called.